pgxcentre/genipe/docs/tutorials/tutorial_logistic.rst

                                  [--nb-process INT] [--nb-lines INT] [--chrx]
                                  [--gender-column NAME] [--scale INT]
                                  [--prob FLOAT] [--maf FLOAT] [--covar NAME]
+                                 [--categorical NAME] [--missing-value NAME]
-                                 [--missing-value NAME] [--sample-column NAME]
+                                 [--sample-column NAME] [--interaction NAME]
-                                 [--interaction NAME] --pheno-name NAME
+                                 --pheno-name NAME

    Performs a logistic regression on imputed data using a GLM with a binomial distribution.
-This script is part of the 'gwip' package, version 1.0.0).
+This script is part of the 'gwip' package, version 1.1.0).

    optional arguments:
      -h, --help            show this help message and exit